M-H-Chang/robot-neighborhood/README.md

 Specs

 Describe identifyOne()
-Test: It should return an array of one in the console.
+Test: It should return an array of numbers.
-Code: identifyOne("5641351")
+Code: identifyOne("564")
+Expected Output: ["5", "6", "4"]

+Test: If a number is 1 replace it with "Beep!"
+Code identifyOne("1")
-Expected Output: [1, 1]
+Expected Output: ["Beep!"]